Silva1325/omdb_movies/README.md

 dart run build_runner build -d
 ```

+After this steps you can finally start the project

-Note: In this project i'm using flutter version 3.32.2
+**Note:** In this project i'm using flutter version 3.32.2